reteprelief/writings/v3/V3ReferenceDoc/sources/Modes.rst

 implementation.
 These mode transitions may be triggered by ports of the component interface or by ports of subcomponents.

+#.
+If the component interface contains requires\_mode declarations then it
+must not contain any mode or mode transition declarations.

+#.
+In case of component interface extensions, only one interface being extended can contain mode related definitions.
+If the extensions adds mode related definitions, then they must be requires\_mode declaration if the inherited declarations are requires\_mode, or they must be mode and transition definitions if the inherited definitions are modes and transitions.

 Standard Properties

 Mode Transition Response: **enumeration** ( emergency, planned )